 “Couples should strive for love with all the trimmings,” she said.
 “And couples who’ve been together a long time and wish to get back their romantic edge should know it is an attainable goal that, like most good things in life, requires energy and devotion.”

 As someone about to begin his 25th year of marriage, I admit that it’s easy to fall into the comfortable companionship form of matrimony.
 Sharing life with someone day-after-day for countless thousands of days can lull romance to sleep.
 You have to be both expectant and intentional if you’re going to create those feelings of excitement that characterized the early phase of your marriage.
 My wife and I have found a series of resources that have have helped reignite romance and passion into our relationship through the years.

-Whether you want to just do something romantic for your spouse or turn up the heat on your relationship, FamilyLife's Simply Romantic products are full of great ideas.
-Tips to Romance Your Husband and Tips to Romance Your Wife give you ideas for everyday, while Simply Romantic Nights helps you plan intimate dates and getaways.
+Whether you want to just do something romantic for your spouse or turn up the heat on your relationship, FamilyLife’s Simply Romantic® products are full of great ideas.
+Tips to Romance Your Husband and Tips to Romance Your Wife give you ideas for everyday, and Simply Romantic Dates on a Dime helps you plan simple dates while staying under budget.